indigoparadox/doorbot-detector/README.md

 ### \[doorbot.notifiers.mqtt\]

-* **host**

-  The address or hostname of the MQTT server.
+This notifier sends action notifications to an MQTT server (not included; we recommend [Mosquitto(https://mosquitto.org)]).

-* **port**
+* **url**

-  The port on which to connect to the MQTT server.
+  The URL at which to connect to the MQTT server (e.g. mqtt://username:password@mqtt server:port/topic).
+If the path starts with mqtts://, then MQTT over TLS will be used.

 * **uid**

   UID to use when connecting to the MQTT server.
 This should be unique on your MQTT server.

-* **topic**

-  Topic to publish activity notifications to.

-* **ssl** (optional, default "false")

-  "true" if TLS should be used to connect to the MQTT server, "false" otherwise.
+Please note that this is distinct from the username and password used to authenticate to the MQTT server (which should be specified in the URL if needed).

 * **ca**